A Very Vegan Thanksgiving with Robin Robertson

 Blogger, magazine columnist, and recipe developer Robin Robertson is one trusted resource to turn to when seeking culinary guidance, no matter the occasion.
-Robin has penned more than a dozen cookbooks (with another in the pipeline for 2013), and she’s also the author Party Vegan, a tome dedicated to all of our food-centric celebrations.
+Robin has penned more than a dozen cookbooks and she’s also the author Party Vegan, a tome dedicated to all of our food-centric celebrations.

 Robin says that taking the traditional approach is one of the many ways to ensure everyone at the holiday table is satisfied.
 “I’ve found that you can veganize virtually any traditional dish using vegan ingredients and it can taste just as good or even better than the original,” she says.
 “Stuffing and gravy can be made with vegetable broth, and mashed potatoes and other side dishes can be made with vegan butter.”

 Visual appeal is as critical to a successful holiday dining experience as the flavor of the food, says Robin.
 “I like to serve fabulous appetizers like artichoke pastry puffs or stuffed mushrooms, and desserts designed to dazzle, like pumpkin cheesecake,” she says.
 “I also serve a centerpiece-type dish on holidays–usually it’s a stuffed seitan roast wrapped in puff pastry–that always wows the crowd at the table, even the omnivores.”